surebot/Eventline/docs/2-routes.md

 ```

 And it will match messages with text that says "hey" or "hello".
 Again you can nest arrays
-and microbot (name TBC) will flatten them.
+and eventline will flatten them.

 So this allows us to also do this.